sheabunge/LockCode/README.md

 There is also a program incuded in the zip file, `Delete Code.nxc` that will do just that.

 [Discuss on the Mindboards Forums](https://sourceforge.net/apps/phpbb/mindboards/viewtopic.php?f=4&t=1473)

+## Changelog

+### 1.0.1
+	Released on 2012-05-06
+The NXT cannot be turned off for 10 seconds to prevent it from locking up.

+### 1.0
+	Released on 2012-05-04
+Initial release